j-stach/brainstorm/README.md

 ## Configuration
-- Default hyperparameters for neurotransmission can be reconfigured in `~/.cajal/hyper.toml`.
+- Default hyperparameters for neurotransmission can be reconfigured in `~/.cajal/hyper.toml`
-- Animus-specific hyperparameters can be configured in `~/.cajal/animi/my_network/hyper.toml`.
+- Animus-specific hyperparameters can be configured in `~/.cajal/animi/my_network/hyper.toml`
-- Animus runtime can be configured in `~/.cajal/animi/my_network/config.toml` before it is loaded.
+- Animus runtime can be configured in `~/.cajal/animi/my_network/config.toml` before it is loaded

 ## Use